Kiberchaika/WaveMAE/AIDocs/wavemae_plan_16jun_2025.md

 *   **Objective:** Create a reproducible environment and a data loading pipeline that can preprocess and serve data from the Emilia dataset.

 *   **Action Items:**
-    1. Create a `requirements.txt` file with all necessary libraries (PyTorch, Hydra, Accelerate, Hugging Face Transformers, librosa, crepe, etc.).
+    1. Create a `requirements.txt` file with all necessary libraries (PyTorch, Hydra, Accelerate, Hugging Face Transformers, librosa, RMVPE, etc.).
     2. Write a `setup.sh` script that creates a `venv`, activates it, and installs dependencies from `requirements.txt`.
     3. Implement a PyTorch `Dataset` class for the Emilia dataset.
         *   It should parse the `metadata/*.csv` files.